Pandemic complicates California election to replace U.S. House member who quit after sex scandal

 County officials said the local mayor had requested the in-person polling station.
 Smith has challenged Trump's response to the coronavirus pandemic.

 "Mr.Pres, Put on a face covering and do your job.
 Where are the tests?"
 Smith wrote on Twitter.
 "What's your PLAN to help families and businesses recover?"
-Another special election for a congressional seat was being held Tuesday in a district of Wisconsin, where the choice was between Republican state Senator Tom Tiffany, who has Trump’s endorsement, and law school professor Tricia Zunker, who hopes to be the first Native American elected to Congress from the state.
+Republicans kept another congressional seat Tuesday in a district of Wisconsin, where Republican state Senator Tom Tiffany, who had Trump’s endorsement, defeated law school professor Tricia Zunker in a special election, the New York Times said.

-It was the second election in Wisconsin in a little over a month during the coronavirus pandemic, and National Guard troops were assisting at polling stations.
+With 96 percent of the vote counted, Tiffany was ahead by 57.2 percent to 42.8 percent, the Times said.
 The district's congressman, Republican Sean Duffy, resigned from the seat last year after learning that his soon-to-be-born ninth child had a heart condition.
 Whoever wins in California and Wisconsin will have to defend their seats again in November, when Democrats will seek to keep their majority in the House and gain control of the Senate.

 ALSO READ